Drainage Service

 Chemical root killers are tempting: they cost $20-50 and promise to dissolve roots inside your pipes.
 But they provide temporary relief at best.

-The chemicals kill exposed root tips but don't eliminate the root mass already filling your pipe.
+• They don't actually kill the root… The chemicals kill exposed root tips but don't eliminate the root mass already filling your pipe.
 More importantly, they do nothing about the structural damage allowing roots inside.

+• They become less effective over time.
 Trees develop resistance to repeated chemical treatments.
 The same product that worked last year becomes less effective this year.
 Meanwhile, your pipe damage continues worsening.

-"A sewer system is sloped and designed to not have standing water," Marcus explains.
-"So as fast as the root killer goes in, it goes out.
-It's like putting Icy Hot on a sore muscle, then immediately jumping in the shower to wash it off."
+We asked our licensed plumbers for their opinions on root killer products.
+Marcus Sanchez offered great insight: “Your sewer system is sloped to avoid standing water.
+So as fast as the root killer goes in, it goes out.
+It's like putting Icy Hot on your shoulder and hopping right in the shower.”

 How to Prevent Future Root Intrusion in Sewer Line